 Hard-boiled eggs blended into a decadent dessert might sound crazy, but trust us: it’s divine.
 This keto-friendly recipe was brought to life by Maria Emmerich, a certified nutritionist, exercise physiologist, mother, and bestselling author using Breville’s 3X Bluicer.
-In fact, her cookbooks are the reason Halle and Maria first connected.
+Her cookbooks are the reason Halle and Maria first connected.

-Maria’s passion for the power of nutrition was born of her personal health struggles — something she and Halle have in common.
-It was after being diagnosed with diabetes that Halle chose to nourish her body by following keto principles in her diet.
+Maria’s passion for the power of nutrition was born of her health struggles — something she and Halle have in common.
+However, after being diagnosed with diabetes, Halle chose to nourish her body by following keto principles in her diet.

 The low-carb, high-fat diet is responsible for Maria and Halle’s health transformations.
-Focusing on whole foods that are rich in natural fat is the backbone of ketogenic and has helped many people lose weight and manage chronic illnesses like diabetes, cancer, epilepsy, and Alzheimer’s.
-Many believe these dietary principles can help prevent diseases altogether.
+Focusing on whole foods rich in natural fat is the backbone of ketogenic and has helped many people lose weight and manage chronic illnesses like diabetes, cancer, epilepsy, and Alzheimer’s.
+In addition, many believe these dietary principles can help prevent diseases altogether.

 As for what you’ll need to recreate this delicious and nutritious dessert, we highly recommend the versatile Breville 3X Bluicer.
-You don’t have to own both a juicer and a separate blender with such a versatile machine that allows you to blend, juice, and broth with just one device.
+You don’t have to own both a juicer and a separate blender with a versatile machine that allows you to blend juice and broth with just one device.
 Its efficiency preserves the flavor of the fruit and your precious counter space.

 Keto “Berry” Chocolate Mousse: